tdewin/best-practices-guide/resource_planning/direct_san.md

 ## Cons

--   Typically Direct Storage Access requires a physical server for a Fibre Channel, iSCSI or NFS connection.
+-   Typically Direct Storage Access requires a physical server for Fibre Channel, iSCSI or NFS connection.
 For virtual only deployments, Direct Storage Access for iSCSI and NFS is possible, but would transport the data through networks of the ESXi hosts.